 FR1+LTE NE-DC for HO with PSCell from NE-DC to NE-DC.

-Recommended WF (OPPO, Docomo, MTK)
+Recommended WF (MTK)

 FR1+FR2 NR-DC for HO with PSCell from NR-DC to NR-DC is supported.

 FR1+LTE NE-DC for HO with PSCell from NE-DC to NE-DC is supported.